ijc8/ijc8.github.io/_posts/2018-01-07-two-thousand-and-eighteen.md

 - Reading!
 I read _Outliers_ by Malcolm Gladwell, which was interesting and more contentful than I had expected (from the somewhat click-baity way the 10,000-hour rule is often referenced).
 I also read [a book about composing game music](https://mitpress.mit.edu/books/composers-guide-game-music), which was quite insightful.
 And I devoured another Stephen King novel (_Cell_), and picked up a couple of others for the road.
 - Movies!
 I watched a bunch of them.
 I also saw _It's a Wonderful Life_ for the first time, and have feelings about it.
 - Music!
 I didn't have access to a guitar, so I worked on my (near-nonexistent) keyboard skills.
 Actually, I didn't have access to a keyboard, either, but I was able to borrow one while I was in town.
-I was also able to borrow the time and materials of a local saint, who gave my several lessons and helped motivate my progress.
+I was also able to borrow the time and materials of a local saint, who gave me several lessons and helped motivate my progress.
 The crowning achievement of my break is undoubtedly my hard-won ability to play _The Entertainer_ half-decently.
 I've also been doing some ear training stuff.
 Unrelatedly, I continue to discover new things I like by Dan Auerbach ([example](https://www.youtube.com/watch?v=ASggLTKljI4)).

 There were some weird tense changes there, but I'm not going to bother fixing them because I want to finish this post before I eat.